 You will need spare keys both for your car and house as nobody can predict what you will forget to bring out of a burning house.
 If you have a fireproof bag your first instinct will be to get it to safety and if this already includes your keys you do not have to worry about going back to get them.

-You might not have the possibility to take shelter at somebody you know after your house has burned down.
+You might not have the possibility to take shelter with somebody you know after your house has burned down.
 In this case, you will need some emergency cash which you will use for food, water, and payments for a hotel or motel room for a couple of days till you get a more permanent place to stay.

 These are safe to store in any fireproof bag as they have no chance of catching on fire and the temperature for them to melt is way higher than the temperature of your average house fire.
 I have written an article recently on How much silver should a prepper have ( 222 OZ ), if you need more info you should definitely check it out.

 Jewelry is an extremely high-value item, its main benefit is that you can have an extremely valuable item that occupies little space and it easy safe to store it in a fireproof bag.